Murder of Mona Heydari: Perpetrator

-The Iranian government shut down Rokna News Agency, an Iranian news website, for displaying an image of Sajjad Heydari holding a knife in one hand, and her head in another.
-The reason for shutting down Rokna because of "publishing images and issues that violate public decency".
+The Iranian government shut down Rokna News Agency, an Iranian news website, for displaying an image of Sajjad Heydari holding a knife in one hand, and Mona's head in another.
+The reason for shutting down Rokna was given as "publishing images and issues that violate public decency".

 On 18 January 2023, Sajjad Heydari was sentenced to more than 8 years in prison for the decapitation of his wife, and the public display of her head.
 The charges include murder and assault, as told by judiciary spokesman Massoud Setayeshi to reporters.